ashleyvsch/ashleyvsch.github.io/_pages/research.md

 This work highlights the power of transcriptomics and multi-omics approaches in uncovering mechanistic insights into cancer biology.
 {: .text-justify}

+## Spatial Transcriptomics Reveals Macrophage Heterogeneity in Vaping-Associated Lung Inflammation

+Spatial Transcriptomics Reveals Macrophage Heterogeneity in Vaping-Associated Lung Inflammation In collaboration with pulmonary biology researchers, I applied spatial transcriptomics and machine learning to investigate how chronic exposure to vape juice alters macrophage behavior in the lungs.
+Using mouse models exposed to vape aerosols over nine weeks, we analyzed gene expression in the context of whole-lung architecture, enabling spatially resolved profiling of immune responses.
+{: .text-justify}

+Key findings from this project include:
+- Identification of macrophage-expressed genes—Myl4, Myl7, Bpifa1, and Hbb-bs—that robustly distinguish vaped from control lungs.
+- Machine learning models (Random Forest, LASSO logistic regression) revealed gene signatures linked to chronic vaping exposure and highlighted sex-specific transcriptional responses.
+- Spatial network analysis uncovered microenvironment-specific pathway alterations, indicating that macrophage function is not uniform across lung regions.
+- Both male and female vaped mice exhibited distinct inflammatory pathway activity, suggesting vaping broadly disrupts immune homeostasis in the lung.

+This work underscores the importance of spatially resolved transcriptomic analysis in understanding immune heterogeneity and the biological consequences of vaping.
+The results of this work is currently in preparation for publication.
+{: .text-justify}

 ## Quantifying Pulmonary Inflammation in Viral Infections

 As part of a collaborative study on acetylcholine’s role in immune regulation during influenza infection, I developed an automated image processing algorithm to quantify inflammation in lung tissue.
 This work involved: